kathryn-deneroff/kathryn-deneroff.github.io/docs/index.md

   <img src="/assets/kd.jpg" alt="Kathryn L Deneroff" style="width: 240px; float: right"/>
 </p>

 This space is dedicated to celebrating the life and spirit of Kathryn Deneroff, whose journey through cancer was marked not just by the challenges she faced, but by the incredible resilience, joy, and love she shared along the way.
-Below, you will find snapshots and stories from different phases of her life, from the initial diagnosis to the cherished moments spent with loved ones, offering a window into the vibrancy with which she lived every moment.
+Below, you will find snapshots and stories from different phases of her journey, from the initial diagnosis to the cherished moments spent with loved ones, offering a window into the vibrancy with which she lived every moment.

-Kathryn's story is shared with the hope that it not only honors her memory but also inspires others to support cancer research.
+Kathryn's story is shared with the hope that it not only honors her memory, but also inspires others to support cancer research.
 Please consider ***[donating to the Dana Farber Cancer Institute](http://danafarber.jimmyfund.org/goto/kathryn-deneroff)***, to give others the precious gift of time, the chance for more stories like Kathryn's to unfold and carry forward her legacy of hope and courage.

 Explore Kathryn's journey year by year by clicking on the entries below.
 Each section unfolds her story, capturing moments of challenge, triumph, and joy through words and images.
 For a closer look, **click on any thumbnail** to launch the gallery in fullscreen mode, where you can immerse yourself in the vivid details of her journey, honor Kathryn's memory and celebrate her enduring spirit and the beauty of her life's moments.

 <details>
 <summary>2019 - Initial diagnosis and Chemo</summary>

 2019 brought a mix of challenge and joy for Kathryn.
-Despite facing a tough diagnosis and beginning chemotherapy and surgery, the year was also filled with moments of love and support.
+Despite facing a tough diagnosis in April and then beginning chemotherapy and enduring four surgeries, the year was also filled with moments of love and support.
 Kathryn stood beside her friends as a bridesmaid, explored Newport with Sid, and found joy in simple pleasures.
-From learning to navigate life on crutches, to enjoying music during treatment, Kathryn found genuine moments of resilience, friendship, and love.
+From learning to walk again, to enjoying music during treatment, Kathryn found genuine moments of resilience, friendship, and love.

 {% include image-gallery.html folder="/assets/2019-A" %}